qlik-oss/dist-flow/chart-modules/common/picasso/README.md

 API:s should be general and may not contain any references to visualizations.
 Prefer a functional approach where possible to avoid keeping too much state in components (state keeping should ideally be left to the user of the components, the chart-view).
 A good flow to think of is that the chart-view should feed components with data, simply rendering and updating them.
 Binding events and such should be done in the chart-view (or in the charts themselves).

 ## Testing

 Prefer unit tests over component tests.
 If you want to unit test a file `tooltip.js`, put your tests in the file `tooltip.spec.js` in the same folder.

 We have an aim of 80% unit test coverage.
 You can see the current coverage at: https://rd-pawds-sense.rdlund.qliktech.com/extensions/PASA444/PASA444.html.
-To generate a coverage report locally, run the command `npm run test:coverage` in the root folder of this project (the report will be generated in the `results/coverage` folder, go there and open the `index.html` file in the subdirectory in your browser).
+To generate a coverage report locally, run the command `pnpm run test:coverage` in the root folder of this project (the report will be generated in the `results/coverage` folder, go there and open the `index.html` file in the subdirectory in your browser).

 ## Additional linting

 Lint rules are a bit stricter within this folder in an effort trying to prevent error-prone coding styles.

 ## What should be in the chart base and what should not?